Brazil coach says Neymar rape allegation is personal matter

-RIO DE JANEIRO (AP) - Brazil coach Tite says the rape allegation against Neymar is a personal matter and he won’t judge the player.
+RIO DE JANEIRO (AP) - The rape allegation against Neymar dominated Brazil coach Tite’s news conference on Monday.

-Tite spoke about the case for the first time as Brazil’s prepares to play in the Copa America.
+Tite spoke about the case for the first time as Brazil’s prepares to play in the Copa America, saying it was a personal matter and he won’t judge the player.
+Eighteen of the 25 questions were about Neymar.

-Tite says “I know this is a personal matter and there needs to be time for people to judge the facts.
-I won’t allow myself to judge the facts.”

-A woman told police that Neymar raped her in a Paris hotel on May 15.
-Neymar used Instagram to deny the allegation.
+A woman told Sao Paulo police on Friday that Neymar raped her in a Paris hotel on May 15.
+Neymar denied the allegation in an Instagram post.

+National team coordinator Edu Gaspar confirmed a police investigator visited the team’s training ground on Saturday to get information on the case.

+“The first thing I did was to get some legal help,” Gaspar said.
+“The idea is that the legal help is here to solve the case as quickly as possible so the athlete can be with a cool head for Copa America.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports